tnev/objective-c-style-guide/README.md

 ## Class Constructor Methods

-Where class constructor methods are used, these should always return type of 'instancetype' and never 'id'.
+Where class constructor methods are used, they should always return type 'instancetype' and never 'id'.
 This ensures the compiler correctly infers the result type.

 ```objc
 @interface Airplane